MrTronMan/MrTronMan/README.md

 # All about me!
 > I am MrTron(Man), I like coding in JS, HTML and CSS.

+> I created a GitHub back in 2017, just never used it cause I wasn't into coding!
+But here we are!

 > I am currently learning HTML AND CSS.